-Is this even doable?
-Do we have the tools to cut climate pollution out of our entire economy?
+How can we cut climate pollution out of the entire economy?

-A: Yes, we do.
-That’s why this goal of Zero Climate Pollution for a 100% Clean Economy is so exciting.
+A: We have the tools we need to eliminate climate pollution.
+That’s why the goal of Zero Climate Pollution for a 100% Clean Economy is so exciting.
 The faster we act, the more leadership we will have in new technologies and engineering innovation.

 - How to produce energy from wind and sun and rivers and tides, among other sources;